 - (3) To be responsible for implementing this Law and other laws which, in accordance with this Law, apply to the HKSAR.
-[Note] Some members held that this clause should be included in Article 1. - (4) To sign the bills passed by the legislature, and promulgating laws.
+[Note] Some members held that this clause should be - (4) To sign the bills passed by the legislature, and promulgating laws.